apache/maven-site/content/markdown/guides/mini/guide-multiple-subprojects-4.md

 ### Collecting subprojects

-Subprojects collection starts from one aggregator project.
+Subproject collection starts from one aggregator project.
 That project defines the subprojects of which it consists using the `<subproject>` element.
 This is a recursive process, so aggregators can have child subprojects which are aggregators themselves.